 Roasted plum granita with ricotta.
 Breaking my own no-heat rule, I pitted, halved, and roasted plums at 400°F for 20 minutes.
 Then I pureed them, and added a rich simple syrup before freezing.
 The result was this very intense, jammy and sorbet-like granita.
 The ricotta, with a lemon zest stirred in, provided the necessary balance.
 Not a granita I'd make for refreshment, but delicious at the end of a meal.

-- How to Make a Whip Cream »
+- How to Make No-Cook Freezer Jam »

 - How to Clean and Trim Mushrooms »